maltaweel/eBayScraper/README.md

 <i> Scraping </i>

 1. Run /src/scraper/scrapeData
 2. Merge results using /src/merger/mergeMutipleResults.py, which creates nameEntityTotal.csv.
-Be sure to have the scraped data in the totalData folder
+Be sure to have the scraped data in the totalData folder.
+This step could be skipped

 <i>NER Model</i>